Different Types of Rubber Elastomers

 Low-Temperature Resistance

 Besides working in high-heat applications, several low-temperature applications require elastomers with low-temperature flexibility.
 Unfortunately, some elastomers lose their flexibility at low temperatures and cannot respond to force.
-As a result, these rubber materials stiffen and become very hard and brittle.

 What are the Different Types of Rubber Elastomers?